hecrj/techne/README.md

 - Latest protocol version (`2025-06-18`)

 ## Server
-List any Rust functions you want to expose as tools, create a `Server` and run it with your desired transport:
+List any Rust functions you want to expose as tools, then create a `Server` and run it with your desired transport:

 ```rust